julianjarjour/julianjarjour.github.io/_musings/mbta-signage-in-css.md

 <head>
     <link rel="stylesheet" href='assets/mbta/mbta.css'>
 </head>
-<span class="dc">M</span>y train-obsessed friend [Billy](https://www.btsully.net/){:target="_blank"} wanted an MBTA sign template for his website.
-This is my attempt at creating one: a success in my book and a load of fun to make.
-He recreated the icons in Inkscape, but we're hoping to receive better icon files straight from the agency soon.
+<span class="dc">M</span>y train-obsessed friend Billy wanted to incorporate custom MBTA signs throughout his website.
+This is my attempt at creating a CSS template to that end: a success in my book and a load of fun to make.
+He whipped up some icons as we reached out to the agency in hopes of receiving the official ones (to no avail), and then I got to work on these bad boys.

 <div class="MBTA-sign">
   <div class="T-top" id="green">Copley</div>